The Secrets of Baking Real, Artisanal Breads

 For the dough:

-- Stirred leaven into 650g lukewarm water to disperse.
+- Stir leaven into 650g lukewarm water to disperse.
 Add flour and mix.

 - After 30 minutes, add salt, honey and water.
 Knead into dough.